syncfusion-content/wpf-docs/wpf/CalendarEdit/Run-time-Features.md

 {% endhighlight %}
 {% endtabs %}

-Animation Time for Month Navigation
+## Animation Time for Month Navigation

-The time taken to navigate from one month to another month can be controlled using FrameMovingTime the property.
+The time taken to navigate from one month to another month can be controlled using [FrameMovingTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~FrameMovingTime.html) the property.
 This dependency property sets the value for month changing animation time.
 It returns an integer value.

 To set this property, use the following code.

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}
 <!-- Adding calendar with Frame moving time as 500 -->
 <syncfusion:CalendarEdit Name="calendarEdit" FrameMovingTime="500"/>

 {% endhighlight %}

-{% highlight c# %}
+{% highlight C# %}

 //Creating an instance of CalendarEdit control CalendarEdit calendarEdit = new CalendarEdit();